mansha71/apptemp/README.md

-# Lighter Starter Kit - iOS + Mac App using SwiftUI
+# Lightweight Starter Kit - iOS + Mac App using SwiftUI

 ## How it looks?